o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 Supporting Code
 ---------------

-The xRAN library has a set of functions used to assist in packet processing and data exchange not directly used for xRAN packet processing.
+The O-RAN library has a set of functions used to assist in packet processing and data exchange not directly used for O-RAN packet processing.

 Timing
 ~~~~~~

-The sense of time for the xRAN protocol is obtained from system time,
+The sense of time for the O-RAN protocol is obtained from system time,
 where the system timer is synchronized to GPS time via PTP protocol
 using the Linux PHP package.
 On the software side, a simple polling loop
 is utilized to get time up to nanosecond precision and particular packet